 Railroads try to work with local communities to find a mutually satisfactory arrangement, and these efforts are usually successful.
 But when agreement is not reached, projects can face lawsuits, seemingly interminable delays and sharply higher costs.
 Rail capacity, and railroads’ ability to provide the transportation service upon which our nation depends, suffer accordingly.

-The federal government recognizes the economic problem that the permitting delays create — how can the nation’s economy continue to rely on freight railroads to undergird U.S. global competitiveness if they cannot improve railroad infrastructure?
+The federal government recognizes the economic problem that the permitting delays create — how can the nation’s economy continue to rely on freight railroads to support U.S. global competitiveness if they cannot improve railroad infrastructure?

 Congress stepped in to pass the Fixing America’s Surface Transportation (FAST) Act in 2015.
 The measure included significant reforms, such as expanding the use of categorical exclusions for rail projects.
 But more can, and should, be done to ensure that reviews of railroad (and other) infrastructure projects be shortened in ways that do not adversely affect the quality of those reviews.